 The applicant will need to certify that the disabled person intends to live in the property for five years after the grant is paid.

+Initially the needs of the disabled person will need to be assessed by an Occupational Therapist.
 Therefore your first enquiry should be to the Community Occupational Therapy Service Central Access Team.
-Tel: 01296 383204 or via your GP.
+Tel: 01296 383204.

-For more information contact the Housing Standards Officer Tel: 01494 732013
+For more information contact South Bucks District Council Housing Standards Officer.